-Tortuga Audio introduced in-situ LDR calibration in May, 2014 with the release of its V2 pramp controlle.
-Built-in self-calibration of LDRs is a unique feature of Tortuga Audio preamps. .
+Tortuga Audio introduced in-situ LDR calibration in May, 2014 with the release of its V2 preamp controller and was referred to initially as “auto-calibration”.
+Built-in self-calibration of LDRs is a unique feature of Tortuga Audio preamps.

-The control level needed to match each LDR’s resistance to the target resistance at each step are stored in the controller’s memory.
-The control levels are subsequently used during normal operation to set the resistance of all 4 LDRs to achieve the desired volume.
+The 100 control settings for each LDR’s are stored in the controller’s EEPROM memory.
+These stored control settings are subsequently read from memory and during normal operation and are used to set the resistance level of the 4 attenuation LDRs (2 LDRs per stereo channel) to achieve the desired volume.